Janusirsasana: Meaning, Steps, and Benefits

 - It stretches the hamstring muscles

-- This Pose increases the flexibility of the hip joints
+- Also, This Pose increases the flexibility of the hip joints

-- It removes the disorders of abdominal and pelvic region including Pancreas, Kidney, and Adrenal Gland
+- It removes the disorders of the abdominal and pelvic regions.
+For instance, disorders that include Pancreas, Kidney, and Adrenal Gland

-- This pose removes the belly fat and aid in weight management
+- Additionally, this pose removes belly fat and aids in weight management

-- It is used as a supportive therapy for ailments like diabetes, prolapse, menstrual disorders,
+- Moreover, it is used as supportive therapy for ailments like diabetes, prolapse, menstrual disorders,

-- Mastery over this posture enables one to practise advanced poses like Lotus Posture, Adept’s Posture, Seated Forward Bending Pose, and Revolved Head-to-Knee Pose.
+- Furthermore, mastery over this posture enables one to practice advanced poses like Lotus Posture, Adept’s Posture, Seated Forward Bending Pose, and Revolved Head-to-Knee Pose.